 This is one of my older pieces, but it’s still one of my favorites.
 I’m very pleased with how the color balance came out, and the dark blue curves from the Glaze pen really set off the shapes made with Metallic and Stardust beautifully.
 It was a lot of work, but well worth the effort.

-This piece was a surprising amount of work, and was inspired by the unique look that the Glaze pens give to paper.
+This piece is a personal favorite, and was a surprising amount of work.
+It was inspired by the unique look that the Glaze pens give to paper – The ink sits on top of the page, giving it a glossy, glass-like appearance.
+This makes the resemblance to stained glass really striking in person.